William Simpson (Scottish artist): India

 In 1857, he was sent to India to sketch scenes relating to the recent Sepoy Revolt, which is also described as the Indian Rebellion of 1857.
 The idea was to produce an illustrated publication similar to the Crimean portfolio, and Simpson had discussed the possibility with Mr. Day.
 The artist arrived at Calcutta on 29 October 1859, and travelled in Punjab, Sutlej, Bengal, Lucknow and Cawnpore, central India, the Himalayas, Kashmir and Madras.
+In the summer of 1860, during these travels, Simpson visited Chini in the Sutlej Valley to avoid the monsoon rains, spending two months documenting local religious traditions and ceremonies.
+He later published these observations in Good Words and expanded upon them for the Royal Asiatic Society.
 In February, 1862, he left Bombay and arrived in London only to find that Day and Son could not afford to produce a portfolio.
 Nevertheless, a large volume of coloured lithographs was published under the title India Ancient and Modern.
 He was commissioned by Day & Son to visit these parts of India and record the places affected by the momentous events of the 'Mutiny' of 1857.
 Before leaving, he spent 'a considerable time in the library of India House, then in Leadenhall Street, looking over books about India, such as Daniels', to see what had been already done, and to get hints as to places I ought to visit'.
 The set of lithographs produced, based on his watercolours, was intended to rival David Roberts' The Holy Land in scope.
 However, the project never came to fruition, following the financial collapse of Day & Son, due to the rise of wood engraving.
 By 1866, Simpson had delivered 250 watercolours to Day & Son and these were subsequently sold off as bankrupt stock.
 Only 50 had been prepared as chromolithographs, and were published in 1867 as India Ancient and Modern.
 A series of illustrations of the country and people of India and adjacent territories.
 For Simpson this was little consolation: 'So the great work on India, on which I had bestowed so much time and labour, never came into existence...'.

 Illustrated London News

 In 1866, Simpson was contacted by The Illustrated London News to do some sketches of the Prince of Wales, on a visit to the Duke of Sutherland at Dunrobin Castle.
 Afterwards, the paper asked him to go to St. Petersburg and cover the Prince of Wales's attendance at the marriage of the Czarevich, afterward Emperor Alexander III.
-Simpson became a “special artist”, illustrating the news for the paper.
+Simpson became a “special artist”, employed by the paper to illustrate the news.